Discord-Oxygen/Discord-Console-hacks/README.md

 </table>
 NTzQvPcLBacBmgajXQc7QAaU.XCgboz.c4t51kFWSEmdmaPnKoyUuu8E78E

+## How to use these Hacks
+It only works on Dekstop Versions (Windows, Linux, MacOS), not on Mobile
+1. Press CTRL + SHIFT + I to toggle Developer Tools (Discord is electronjs wich is basically google chrome)
+2. Click on "Console" if not already selected
+3. Paste the script in
+4. Press enter

 ## Obtaining your Token
-paste this into the Console (while being logged in)
+paste this into the Console (while being logged in) and before the loading animation has finished, paste it again.
 ```js
 window.location.reload();
 copy(document.body.appendChild(document.createElement `iframe`).contentWindow.window.localStorage.token);
 ```
-and the token should be in your Clipboard.
+The token should be in your Clipboard.
-If it's "null" do the same thing again.
-It usually should work always at the 2nd time
+If it's just "null" or "undefined" do the same thing again.
+Don't wait to lomg inbetween the two times

 ## Logging in using Token
 paste this into the Console (CTRL + SHIFT + I) on the login screen (you need to be logged out)